Sydney-Informatics-Hub/nf4ls-data/README.md

 1. Install required dependencies (Nextflow, singularity)
 2. Pre-pull containers
 3. Prepare file structure and all required input files for the workshop
+4. Test run the workshop and that all dependencies are installed correctly

 ### File structure